thomson008/MEng-project/README.md

 ### Folder structure
-In this Code folder, the following subfolders are included:
+In this MEng-project, the following subfolders are included:

 ```
-Code
+MEng-project
 │   README.md
 │
 └───models